yorutoki/vorpaelyzis-site/markdown/tos.md

 ## Copyright & Usage

  1. The client does not have the right to repurpose, redistribute or edit any of the commissioned products.
+(Unless discussed with and permitted by Vorpaelyzis)
  2. The client does not have the right to claim the commission as their own work.
  3. All rights to the image remain with vorpaelyzis, the artist, including its distribution and use.
 Vorpaelyzis retains the right to